futaoo/codespaceRepo/README.md

 # An Ontology Model for Climate Data Analysis
-This repository includes a complete collection of codes required to generate the results and diagrams presented in the paper:
+With the spirit of reproducible research, this repository includes a complete collection of codes required to generate the results and diagrams presented in the paper:

-> published details of the paper
+> J. Wu, F. Orlandi, D. O'Sullivan, S. Dev, An Ontology Model for Climatic Data Analysis, *under review*.

+Please cite the above paper if you intent to use whole/part of the code.
+This code is only for academic and research purposes.

 ## Folder Description
 ### An overview of the folder structure
 ```